 Here are some of the best things to do in Moganshan…

 Hike Mount Mogan

-With bamboo forests and tea fields galore, here are plenty of hiking trails in Moganshan.
+With bamboo forests and tea fields galore, here are plenty of hiking trails here, making this one of the most popular things to do in Moganshan.
 One of the best, however, is Mount Mogan.
 There is a fee of 80 RMB which grants you entrance to the mountain which in itself has so much to offer.
 At 719 metres high (roughly 2359 feet), the mountain is simply spectacular.